kitt1987/github-beautifier/README.md

-The extension improves the experience in the following ways,
+The extension improves the GitHub experience in the following ways,

 1. Decreases the `border-radius` of buttons and labels but keeps most indicators in circles,
 2. Aligns the repo navigation bar to its contents.